Nassau County Child Neglect Cases

 Child neglect is defined at both a state and federal level.
 At a state

-that said child's health, safety, and wellbeing is threatened.
+to the degree that said child's health, safety, and wellbeing is threatened.

 At a federal level, the Child Abuse Prevention and Treatment Act, or CAPTA,